pakshuang/ai-chat-survey/docs/api.md

       "section object",
       "section object"
     ],
-    "interview_context": "string" # The proprietary knowledge that the interviewer needs to have to conduct the interview }
+    "chat_context": "string" # The proprietary knowledge that the chatbot needs to have to conduct the chat }
   ```